IsaacRWI/Cat-Stories-Video-Generator/README.md

 In the video, the characters in it will be represented by 5 to 7 second clips of cats and other animals with different actions, expressions and sound effects.
 The characters are not animals, their actions and expressions will be represented in the video as 5 to 7 second video clips of cats and other animals.
 Video Specifications:
 The video should start with a clip of a character in their bedroom alone, looking up at a lottery spinner in scene 1 which reveals what superpower it will have for the day, after receiving its superpower, the cat should claim that that superpower is useless with a remark similar to "what am i supposed to do with that?"
-The spinner is a metaphysical object and no one is operating it, only the main character can see it and only the main character is affected by it, but other characters do acknowledge the superpower.
+The spinner is a metaphysical object and no one is operating it, only the main character can see it and only the main character is affected by it, but other characters do acknowledge the superpower but do not know until the user tells them about it.
 You do not need to include it in the script, you only need to include what the superpower of the day is under the variable power listed in scene one.
 The character only reacts to the spinner after it lands on a superpower, whilst its spinning, the character only looks up at it waiting and does not react or say anything.
 In scene 2, the main character goes out and experiences how useless their superpower is.
 In scene 3, the main character then goes and gets in a specific situation where its power is useful or finds a unique and previously unthought of way to use its power.